 - Work submitted after the deadline but before 7 days late will be graded according to the grading criteria with deductions made to the timeliness criteria.
-Total deductions will be no more than 15% minus participation.

-Instructor will deduct missing participation points (from total points) PRIOR to taking off penalty percentage - Instruction will deduct missing participation points (from total points) FRIOR to taking oil perially percentage - A 10% penalty will be applied for this class - Submissions more than 7 days after the deadline will be graded according to the grading criteria with deductions made to the timeliness criteria.
-Total deductions will be no more than 25% minus participation. - Instructor will deduct missing participation points (from total points) PRIOR to taking off penalty percentage A 20% penalty will be applied for this class - End of Term: There is No roll-over or late work accepted after the stated final Week 10 deadline because of the end of the term and final grades will be due.
-If late work is submitted it will receive a "0" grade. - · Tasks submitted late will not receive feedback from the instructor - This late work policy is active during the course and not after.
-No late work is to be submitted after the course is over - If a student has extenuating circumstances, please contact the instructor to work out an alternate schedule moving forward - Faculty/instructor has the discretion of what percentage of points they wish to take off for late work turned in during each week.
+Total deductions will be no more than 15% minus participation. - Instructor will deduct missing participation points (from total points) PRIOR to taking off penalty percentage - A 10% penalty will be applied for this class - Submissions more than 7 days after the deadline will be graded according to the grading criteria with deductions made to the timeliness criteria.
+Total deductions will be no more than 25% minus participation. - Instructor will deduct missing participation points (from total points) PRIOR to taking off penalty percentage - A 20% penalty will be applied for this class - · The 2 final project deadlines. - Project #1: There is No roll-over or late work accepted after the Week 6 Final deadline as the project will be considered closed and the class will have moved on to Project #2. - Project #2: There is No roll-over or late work accepted after the stated final deadline because of the end of the term and final grades will be due. - Tasks submitted late may not receive feedback from the instructor - This late work policy is active during the course and not after.
+No late work is to be submitted after the course is over